craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

 Migrating from Crafter Profile
 ==============================

-Prior to version ``3.1.5`` Crafter Profile was the only security provider available, all sites created in previous versions will continue to work without any changes, however if you need to migrate to a different provider like SAML2 you will need to replace all uses of the ``profile`` and ``authentication`` variables, both have been replaced with ``authToken``.
+Prior to version ``3.1.5`` Crafter Profile was the only security provider available, all projects created in previous versions will continue to work without any changes, however if you need to migrate to a different provider like SAML2 you will need to replace all uses of the ``profile`` and ``authentication`` variables, both have been replaced with ``authToken``.